-7.8.3.1.2 ADS Decline Functionality for Non-Dynamic System Resource Instruction

-In ADS, the ISO allows the market participants to decline or partially accept an hourly dispatch schedule or FMM advisory Intertie Schedule for Non-Dynamic System Resources other than VERs using the self-scheduled option.
-It is CAISO's policy that the entire MW threshold value can be rejected or partially accepted.
+7.8.3.1.2 ADS Decline Functionality for Non-Dynamic System Resource Instruction schedule or FMM advisory Intertie Schedule for Non-Dynamic System Resources other than can be rejected or partially accepted.
 A final accepted DOT is recorded in ADS and available to market participant as "Accept DOT".